sadia-haque207/opfs-explorer/README.md

 **OPFS Explorer** solves a common pain point for modern web developers: the **Origin Private File System (OPFS)** is invisible by default.
 Browsers do not provide a native way to inspect files stored via `navigator.storage.getDirectory()`, making it incredibly difficult to debug applications using **SQLite Wasm**, **File System Access API**, or offline PWA storage.

-This extension bridges that gap by adding a native "OPFS Explorer" panel to your Chrome DevTools, providing a full-featured file manager and editor right inside the browser.
+This extension bridges that gap by adding a native "OPFS Explorer" panel to your browser's DevTools, providing a full-featured file manager and editor right inside the browser.

 ## ✨ Features